-On 25 May 2018, the European Union’s General Data Protection Regulation (GDPR), will come into effect, and its introduction will affect every EU business that handles customer information.
+On 25 May 2018, the European Union’s General Data Protection Regulation (GDPR) came into effect and its introduction affects every EU business that handles customer information.
 While this new regulation has notoriously been deemed a challenge for companies, it can truly benefit your business, offering you the potential to gain a competitive advantage through enhancing the customer experience.

-In this article, we share insights into how the GDPR will impact data security and storage, highlighting how it will allow your business to prioritise customers and increase consumer loyalty.
+In this article, we share insights into how the GDPR impacts data security and storage, highlighting how it allows your business to prioritise customers and increase consumer loyalty.

 The internet has profoundly changed the way that we communicate both personally and professionally; we pay bills, we send emails, we buy goods and services and share documents all by sharing our personal details online.